RAF Dundonald: History

 The airfield opened in March 1940 as a relief landing ground (RLG) for nearby RAF Prestwick.
 At that time Prestwick was occupied by No. 12 Elementary Flying Training School (12 EFTS) and the RLG was mainly used by novice pilots practising circuits and bumps in de Havilland Tiger Moth trainers.
 For this purpose only the most basic airfield facilities were required, and RAF Dundonald had two short grass runways which were later reinforced with Sommerfeld Tracking.

 Author John Harris has suggested there is evidence RAF Dundonald may have been the intended destination of Rudolf Hess who had to bail out on his flight to Britain on 10 May 1941.
-Harris also suggests Prince George may have been waiting there for Hess to negotiate as part of a plot involving his brother the king proroguing parliament and removing Churchill from power, which did not succeed, or that may simply have been an MI6 ruse to lure him out of Hitler's orbit to make way for Martin Bormann.
+Harris also suggests high ranking officials may have been waiting there for Hess, so as to negotiate as part of a plot involving the king proroguing parliament and threatening to remove Churchill from power.
+This was constitutionally possible.
+Conversely it that may simply have been an MI6 ruse to lure him out of Hitler's orbit to make way for Martin Bormann.

 After 12 EFTS was disbanded in March 1941 Dundonald saw little use until April 1943 when 516 (Combined Operations) Squadron formed at the airfield.
 The squadron operated a mixed collection of aircraft, mainly North American Mustang and Hawker Hurricane fighter-bombers as well as some Bristol Blenheim, Westland Lysander, Avro Anson and Percival Proctor aircraft.
 The role of the squadron was to support commando and assault training exercises by providing realistic simulation air attacks and numerous other army support functions.
 Detachments from a number of other RAF and Fleet Air Arm squadrons also operated from Dundonald for brief periods in support of combined operations training exercises.

 Following the success of the Normandy landings the need for combined operations training diminished, and 516 Squadron was disbanded in December 1944.
 Thereafter RAF Dundonald was placed on care and maintenance and saw only occasional use until the end of the war.
 The airfield closed in August 1945 but the site was retained for use by the army until 1952.